espnet/espnet/egs2/chime7_task1/diar_asr1/README.md

 as said merge-closer can have quite an impact on the final WER.

+**NOTE**
+We found the diarization baseline to be highly sensitive to the

 ---
 If you want to run this recipe from scratch, **including dataset generation** and pyannote segmentation model fine-tuning you can run it from stage 0: